 The ICBM bases had Olympic Arena, also called Missile Comp, short for Missile Combat Competition.

-As with the Olympics, there were several different disciplines.
+As with the International Olympics, there were several different disciplines.

 Missileers, for example, competed against missile crews from the other bases.
 Their part of the competition was Top Secret, and took place in a launch capsule simulator.

 The Comm Squadron teams competed against Comm troops from other bases.
 In their competition, they would be given a piece (or several pieces) of broken communications equipment, and graded on how well they trouble shot and repaired it.

 There were also missile maintenance teams, missile handling teams, and Facility Managers competing.
 FMs maintain the equipment at the Launch Control Facilities (LCFs).